 Before allocating boys to a Form, we ask them to choose which modern foreign language they would like to study and to name any other boys they would particularly like to be with.
 We try as far as possible to accommodate the boys’ wishes.
 Forms normally include 24 boys who stay in the same Form group for their first two years at Hampton.
 They will have different Form Tutors and Subject Tutors each academic year.

 A Welcome Morning for all new boys and their parents is held at the end of the Summer Term prior to entry.
-Boys have the opportunity to meet the Head of Lower School, their Form Tutor and other boys in their form.
+Boys have the opportunity to meet the Head of First Year, their Form Tutor and other boys in their form.

 New Boys’ Day